BeFunky was kind enough to sponsor this post, but all opinions are 100% my own.

 More Tips for Your Channel

-The about section of your channel allows you to add a description that will give visitors an overview of what your channel is all about.
+About section of your channel allows you to add a description that will give visitors an overview of what your channel is all about.
 The key here is to keep your description viewer focused.
 What makes your channel different?
 What are you offering?
 What advantage will viewers get from watching your videos?

 Check out Sean’s example via Think Media TV